 The two words "cost-cutting" can fill small business owners with dread.
 Most firms begin by reducing their marketing activity and downgrading their product or service.
-But this is a mistake, argues Amanda Walker, of Businesssmiths.
+But this is a mistake, argues Amanda Walker.
 Instead, you should use your marketing itself to identify areas where you can cut costs without losing what your customer really wants

 Marketing is all about maximising profitability.
 As a small business owner, you will have thought carefully about how best to maximise your marketing budget - probably by targeting the customers that are most likely to help you meet your sales objectives.
 But have you ever considered whether you are truly maximising the profit potential of your product or service?

 Bear in mind a customer will usually buy your offer, rather than someone else's, for just one or two reasons - in food, it is normally about taste; in services, it might be about convenience or value.
 As long as you can continue to deliver in those key areas, you can cut costs in others.

 Take the example of a simple frozen oven chip.
 Why does someone buy one brand of oven chip over another?
 They'll probably tell that it's because of the taste.
 So what elements of the chip don't add to the taste?
 Does its length matter, for example?
 Or its 'chunkiness'?
 These are both elements of the chip that will add to its production costs - perhaps unnecessarily.

 In terms of taste, if you were to coat the chip with a little less oil, would it still taste as good?
 Can you remove costs there?
 It's critical to understand your customer's buying decisions well enough that you can ensure that the money you spend on creating your offer is spent in areas that will actually drive sales.
 But how can you find this out?
 That's where smart marketing comes in.

 When amending your offer for customers, it's important not to waste time on things that won't reduce your costs.
 This means you need to really understand the costs that drive your product or service.